 The Officers of the Society

 Any Ordinary Member of the Society who is interested in becoming an Officer is invited to contact the Hon Secretary.

 The SLS elects its President two years in advance.
 So at the AGM in September 2018 the Society will be electing a Vice-President for the 2019/20 year, who will become the President for the 2020/21 year and the immediate past President for the 2021/21 year.
 The person so elected will be a member of the Society’s Executive for the four-year period October 2019/22 since he or she is also a member of the Executive for 2018/19 as the Vice-President elect.
 After appropriate consultations the Society’s Officers put forward a nomination to the AGM at the Annual Conference in September.

 To assist members considering nominating someone or accepting nomination for the post, the following sets out the broad nature of its duties:

 - Organising the Annual Conference in their year of office as President.
-The conference will normally be held at the university at which the President is employed at that time.
-That university must be able to provide space for the academic sessions but not necessarily comprehensive residential facilities as hotels can also be booked for that purpose.
+The host university must be able to provide space for the academic sessions but not necessarily comprehensive residential facilities as hotels can also be booked for that purpose.
+Although traditionally the host university has been that of the President, this is not a perquisite.
 The SLS provides website support and a £10,000 float (if required) but does not have the resources to provide general administrative support for the conference.
 In recent years, Presidents have made increasing use of professional conference organisers.
 The Subject Sections Secretary plays the key role in co-ordinating the work of the subject convenors and their conference streams.
-Note that the conference follows the President so if the President moves institutions after having been elected, so too does the conference.

 - Acting as judge for the Birks Prize and the Annual Conference Best Paper Prize.